Alieksieiev0/auth-service/README.md

 Auth-Service is a microservice, containing logic for authenticating of the user.
 It provides functionality to Register, Login and Read Claims from given JWT token.
 It does not contain logic to save a user, but it uses a separate microservice for such purposes.
-This server HTTP API for Register and Login actions.
+Auth-Service uses HTTP API for Register and Login actions.
 For Read Claims action gRPC service is used.

 ## Getting Started